 University of Cambridge

-Christopher Rauh is a Lecturer at the Faculty of Economics of the University of Cambridge and a Fellow of Trinity College Cambridge.
+Christopher Rauh is an Assistant Professor at the Faculty of Economics of the University of Cambridge and a Fellow of Trinity College Cambridge.
 His fields are Labor Economics and Political Economy and he works with complex datasets and applied methodologies, including machine learning and structural modelling.

 Christopher's work has been published in leading journals in economics and political science such as American Political Science Review, Journal of European Economic Association, and Journal of Public Economics.www.sites.google.com/site/econrauh